Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 - use the menu :menuselection:`Armature --> Delete` and confirm.

-If you delete a bone in a chain, its child(ren) will be automatically re-parented to its own parent, **but not connected**, to avoid deforming the whole armature.
+If you delete a bone in a chain, its child(ren) will be automatically re-parented to its own parent, but **not** connected, to avoid deforming the whole armature.